Trusted by Global Clients & Partners

 Beyond the financial commitment, applicants are generally expected to meet the following requirements, among others:

-While optimism surrounds the program’s potential, key aspects, including the precise legal framework, exhaustive checklist of the documents, program management, and processing timelines, are still pending finalization.
-Golden Harbors team advises potential applicants to closely monitor official government releases and seek professional legal counsel before making any financial commitments.
+While optimism surrounds the program's potential, key aspects, including the precise legal framework, exhaustive checklist of the documents, program management, and processing timelines, are still pending finalization.
+The Golden Harbors team advises potential applicants to closely monitor official government releases and seek professional legal counsel before making any financial commitments.

 The table below benchmarks Argentina against established CBI jurisdictions, highlighting differences in cost, accessibility, and benefits, and providing a clearer picture of where Argentina could stand once the program becomes fully operational.